This soft pretzel recipe may even be better than that mall kiosk. Soft, chewy, easy homemade pretzels in 45 minutes, start to finish.

 At least, that’s what I’ve found from some research.

-Anyway, so this morning I was testing this soft pretzel recipe and the smell woke Greyson up, who wobbled out of his room yelling, “Mommy, what cooking?
+So this morning I was testing this soft pretzel recipe and the smell woke Greyson up, who wobbled out of his room yelling, “Mommy, what cooking?
 I’m hungry; want bweakfast.”

 Does anyone else have such a demanding toddler?
 I’ve been trying to be firm about it, but he’s so darn cute!
 This is how bad habits are formed, haha.